DSCI-310/DSCI-310-Group-1/README.md

 docker run --rm -p 8888:8888 -v /$(pwd):/home/jovyan/work dsci-310-group-1
 ```

 Afterwards you will find that there is a command in the terminal that looks something like this: http://127.0.0.1:8888/lab?token={TOKEN}.
-Copy paste it into your web browser of choice to load our notebook
+Copy paste it into your web browser of choice to load our notebook.
+Note, if you have another instance of Jupyter Lab open, it may cause issues.

 ### Running via Makefile